What are Weight Sensors?

 4. Sealant Material

-If the output lead of the sensor is not fixed, it will be damaged or loose, resulting in an unstable signal or no output.
-At the beginning of the 21st century, all the weight sensor outputs with connectors, so the material and tightening strength of the connector will affect the output.
-Therefore, it is better to use both connectors and sealants.
+If the output lead of the sensor is not properly secured, it can be damaged or become loose, resulting in unstable signals or no output.
+Modern weight sensors typically feature connectors for the output leads.
+The material quality and tightening strength of the connector significantly affect output reliability.
+Using both connectors and sealants provides optimal protection.

 Figure 10.
 Shielded Cables